rust-lang/rust-forge/src/policies/llm-usage.md

 #### ❌ Banned
 The following are banned.
-- Comments from a personal user account that are originally authored by an LLM.
+- Comments from a personal user account that are originally created by an LLM.
     - ℹ️ This also applies to issue bodies and PR descriptions.
     - ℹ️ This does *not* include stabilization reports, t-lang proposals, and changes to documentation owned by t-lang.
          T-lang is free to set their own separate policy for those.
     - ℹ️ This does not apply if the LLM content is clearly quoted and marked, you can post that.
          However, the content of the comment must stand on its own even without the LLM content; it's not a substitute for your own words.
     - ℹ️ See also "machine-translation" in ⚠️ below.
-- Documentation that is originally authored by an LLM.
+- Documentation that is originally created by an LLM.
     - ℹ️ This includes non-trivial source comments, such as doc-comments, safety comments, or multiple paragraphs of non-doc-comments.
     - ℹ️ This includes compiler diagnostics.
-         LLMs are conditionally allowed to assist with the *logic* surrounding a diagnostic (see "code changes" under ⚠️ below), but they must not be used to author the message itself.
+         LLMs are conditionally allowed to assist with the *logic* surrounding a diagnostic (see "code changes" under ⚠️ below), but they must not be used to create the message itself.
 - Treating an LLM review as a sufficient condition to merge or reject a change.
   LLM reviews, if enabled, **must** be advisory-only.
   Teams can have a policy that code can be merged without review, and they can have a policy that code must be reviewed by at least one person,